AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 To switch to Target mode:

 1. Open the page for which you want to author targeted content.
-1. On the toolbar at the top of the page, click or tap the mode drop-down menu to reveal the available mode types.
+1. On the toolbar at the top of the page, select the mode drop-down menu to reveal the available mode types.

    ![Targeting mode](../assets/targeted-mode.png)

-1. Click or tap **Targeting**.
+1. Select **Targeting**.
 Targeting options display at the top of the page.

    ![Targeting toolbar](../assets/targeted-toolbar.png)